 (Issued as Temporary Occupancy Permit)

-In situations where a mobile food facility is requested for a private catering event, a temporary occupancy permit can be issued.
+In situations where a mobile food facility is requested for a private catering event, a Temporary Occupancy Permit can be issued.
+No monetary transactions in the public right-of-way will be permitted under this permit.

 Permit Applications (Required)